osg-htc/user-school-2018/docs/materials/day1/part3-ex2-status.md

 Let’s get some practice using `condor_status` selections!

 1. List all slots in the pool — how many are there total?
-2. Practice using all forms of `condor_status` that you have learned:
+1. Practice using all forms of `condor_status` that you have learned:
-    -   List the available slots
+    -   List the available slots.
-    -   List the slots on a specific machine (e.g., `e242.chtc.wisc.edu`)
+    -   List the slots on a specific machine (e.g., `e242.chtc.wisc.edu`).
-    -   List a specific slot from that machine
+    -   List a specific slot from that machine.
-    -   Try listing the slots from a few (but not all) machines at once
+    -   Try listing the slots from a few (but not all) machines at once.
-    -   Try using a mix of hostnames and slot IDs at once
+    -   Try using a mix of hostnames and slot IDs at once.

 Viewing a Slot ClassAd
 ----------------------